TAKING RESPONSIBILITY –

 — Long ago we gave up hope of ever succeeding at what we were ‘born to be/do”, so now we never go for the brass ring.
 ACoAs are ‘famous’ for being great at what we like to do the least, since it’s not a threat to our core self.
 We think that if we fail at something we don’t care about it won’t matter that much!
 And if we dare reach for the sky, & achieve some success, we find a way to sabotage it.

 AND at the same time —

 — We keep trying to do & be what they said they wanted of us, or what we thought they meant – so we can finally get it right, to get their acceptance & approval!
-And since we assume that’s exclusively up to us, we’ll bend ourselves into a pretzel – anything to deny our family’s lack of ability or willingness to be there for us
+We assume that’s exclusively up to us, so we’ll bend ourselves into a pretzel – anything to deny our family’s disregard

-— Family bullied us into ‘taking care’ of them, both emotionally & physically, insisting that we act as fully competent little adults – for them (acting as arbitrator, lawyer, doctor/nurse/ psychologist, housekeeper, babysitter…..)
+— Family bullied us into ‘taking care’ of them, emotionally & physically, insisting that we act as fully competent little adults – for them (as arbitrator, lawyer, doctor/nurse/ psychologist, housekeeper, babysitter…..)